ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 The graphs of the enabler are generated using [ChartJS](https://www.chartjs.org/).
 There are available different [types of graphs](https://www.chartjs.org/docs/latest/charts/).

-Currentle, the enabler uses the [line graph](https://www.chartjs.org/docs/latest/charts/line.html) for numerical attributes and the [bar graph](https://www.chartjs.org/docs/latest/charts/bar.html) for text (String) attributes.
+Currently, the enabler uses the [line graph](https://www.chartjs.org/docs/latest/charts/line.html) for numerical attributes and the [bar graph](https://www.chartjs.org/docs/latest/charts/bar.html) for text (String) attributes.

 **TO DO: COMPLETE THE SECTION**